softsingh/Bulk-Email/README.md

 # Bulk-Email
-Bulk Email Sofware using Excel VBA ana Outlook
+Bulk Email Sofware using Excel VBA and Outlook